 Before you begin, evaluate the risks associated with banking online based on your business and the types of transactions you intend to perform.
 For example, if you enroll for external ACH or Wire transactions you may assume more risk than if you simply view balances and transfer funds between your internal accounts.
-For your convenience, we have included information compiled by the Federal Bureau of Investigation (FBI) that explains methods to protect your business accounts, tactics used by cyber criminals to obtain access to your accounts, and how to detect if your business has been targeted by hackers.

 Here are a few things to keep in mind when you are performing business transactions on the web:

 - Reconcile and review all banking transactions on a daily basis, especially near the end of the day.

 - Perform all ACH and Wire Transfers under dual control- have one transaction originator and a separate transaction authorizer to ensure maximum control.